xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 Normally peers _timeout_ long before that but Photon does a check for every connected peer's _timestamp_ of the last exchange with the servers (called `LastTouch`) every 5 minutes.
 - `PluginRequest`: Indicates that the actor was removed from ActorList by plugin.
-- `PluginFailedJoin`: Indicates an internal error in Photon Cloud webhooks implementation.
+- `PluginFailedJoin`: Indicates an internal error in the plugin implementation.

 `IsInactive`: Refers to the state of the actor before leaving the Room.
 If set to `true` then the actor can rejoin the game.
 If set to `false`, then the actor left for good and is removed from ActorList and can't rejoin the game.